Early Bath area map, 1719

 Purchase a reproduction of this item on VintageMaineImages.com.

-This is a very early map of the area around Brunswick, commissioned by the Pejepscot Company and entitled "Brunswick in the late Province of Mayne in New England, Jan.
+This is a very early map of the area around Bath and a small piece of Brunswick.
+The Pejepscot Company commissioned the map that is entitled, "Brunswick in the late Province of Mayne in New England, Jan.
 28, 1718."
+Because calendar conventions changed, the date -- in contemporary usage -- would be 1719.

 The Pejepscot Company was formed at a time when the Massachusetts General Court was encouraging settlement and the laying out of townships in the "eastern country," which included the Province of Maine.